amachin86/DronesApi/README.md

 [![clone.png](https://i.postimg.cc/WbVX1KTf/clone.png)](https://postimg.cc/G9MkMXBk)

-- Open the cloned project in eclipse
+- Open the cloned project in IntelliJ

 - Go to maven the update Project to update all the maven dependencies